irtaylor/Widget-App/README.md

 # Widget-App: A MEAN Stack Web Application for Ordering Widgets

 Ian Taylor, October 2016.
-Application Submission for University of Pennsylvania, Software Developer Position

 This project is also hosted online at https://irtaylor-widgets.herokuapp.com.